apache/unomi/README.md

     ./instance start node2
     ```

-11. You can then finally copy the WEMI Context Server KAR into the KARAF_HOME/instances/node2/deploy directory and
+11. You can then finally copy the Context Server KAR into the KARAF_HOME/instances/node2/deploy directory and
 everything should be up and running.

 JDK Selection on Mac OS X